Chapel of Sacra Familia (Chorão Island): History

-The Capela da Sagrada Família, Pandavaddo, Chorão was built on plot gifted from John Pereira and it was built at his expenses by Fr.
+The Capela da Sagrada Família, Pandavaddo, Chorão was built on a plot gifted by John Pereira and funded by Fr.
 Honorio Vincente Pereira of Pandavaddo (ord.
 23-9-1769).
-The Provision of 1 September 1769 granted permission for the construction of this Chapel.
+The provision of 1 September 1769 granted permission for the construction of this chapel.
 Fr.
 Pereira was appointed its first Chaplain by a notification of 5 November 1771.
-He was also the administrator of the Chapel and finally handed over the charge to the people of the village.
+He also served as the administrator of the chapel and finally handed over charge to the people of the village.

-The Chapel was erected on 12 October 1782 and re-built by the Provision of 17 December 1876.
-It was re-constructed for the second time and the Vicar General of the Archdiocese, Mons Pedro Remigio dos Baretto blesses it on 3 May 1918.
+The chapel was erected on 12 October 1782 and rebuilt by the Provision of 17 December 1876.
+It was reconstructed for the second time and the Vicar General of the Archdiocese, Mons Pedro Remigio dos Baretto blesses it on 3 May 1918.

-The Chapel has four altars dedicated to the Holy Family (Main Altar), Sacred Heart of Jesus, Sacred Heart of Mary and Our Lady of Fatima.
+The chapel has four altars dedicated to the Holy Family (Main Altar), Sacred Heart of Jesus, Sacred Heart of Mary, and Our Lady of Fatima.

-The Confraternity of the Holy Family erected by a decree.
-No 5 of 14th Feb 1912, had its rules published in the Boletim Official No.85 of 1920 and approved in 1924.
+The Confraternity of the Holy Family established by a decree.
+No 5 of 14th Feb 1912, with its rules published in the Boletim Official No. 85 of 1920 and approved in 1924.
 The present one has been approved by a decree of 2-4-1945.
-There is also a Confraternity of the Christian Doctrine erected by a decree No.107 of 7-10-1955.
+There is also a Confraternity of Christian Doctrine established by a decree No.107 of 7-10-1955.

-Mass is said daily in the Chapel and it has a resident Chaplain.
+Mass is said daily in the chapel and it has a resident Chaplain.